elastisys/compliantkubernetes/docs/operator-manual/credentials.md

 - Purpose:
     - Allow the Cluster to issue alerts to OpsGenie.
-- Owner: each Compliant Kubernetes cluster should have their own
+- Owner: each Welkin cluster should have their own
 - Type: service account
 - Use for: alerting
 - Do not use for: